 Technological innovation allows us to accomplish more, in less time, than ever before.
 Wi-Fi connectivity makes it possible for us to complete our work and collaborate with others from almost anywhere.
 The boundary between work life and home life continues to dissolve.
 And the ongoing COVID-19 pandemic has forced us to rethink not only where we work, but also how we work.

 If there is a single word that captures the essence of the present moment, it is “change.”

 Change introduces new obstacles — as well as new opportunities — into our equations, and right now change is everywhere.
 But it’s more than change that’s affecting us: it’s also the pace of change.
-Over the past 18 months, it feels like the velocity of transformation has increased exponentially.
+Over the past two years, it feels like the velocity of transformation has increased exponentially.
 Notably, all of this change is happening suddenly and at once.

 What does all this mean for the future of work?

 Our futures depend on how well we adapt to the variables we cannot control, and how well we calibrate the variables we can control to our advantage.
 The first step is identifying those variables.

 Today, four primary forces are shaping the future of work: workplace flexibility, citizen developers, no-code and low-code tools, and human-centered automation.
 We explore each of these topics in detail with our Future of Work series.
 In this introduction, we briefly consider these four elements of the future and what they all have in common: each is about empowering people and bringing them closer to the heart of our businesses.

 One of the most important lessons learned from the COVID-19 pandemic is that conventional work models aren’t the only game in town.
 In response to the pandemic, the number of workers who adopted a WFH model ballooned to 42% of the US workforce.